kalinchkma/kalinchkma/README.md

 ### Hello there, I'm Kalin 🥴

-## I'm a Part Time Student and Part Time Developer!! 😁🥶
+## I'm a Student and Part-Time Developer!! 😁🥶

 - 🌱 I’m currently learning everything 😃
 - 👯 I’m looking to collaborate with other Developer 🫱🏻‍🫲🏿
 - 📖 My Phobia is Trying to learn new concepts/tools in a short time 😵‍💫😵‍💫😵‍💫
-- 🥅 Goals: Contribute with another developer
 - 👽 Dream: I want to see the edges of the universe
-- ⚡ Fun fact: I love to play a video games and drink alcohol 😇
+- ⚡ Fun fact: I love to play video games and drink alcohol 😇

 ### Connect with me: